 - Experiences strong reactions because of a lack of awareness of what others may be feeling

 Some other things frequently coexist with autism.
-Some prefer to use the term ‘co-morbidities’ but other terms may be better.
+Some prefer to use the term ‘co-morbidities’ (itself far too morbid a phrase).
+This is a pathological or medical approach and other terms may be better.
 Such cross-cutting characteristics may be concerned with learning abilities, ranging from strong learning difficulties to high levels of intellectual performance; or concerned with levels of clumsiness/dexterity – recognising that each of these labelling terms comes with its own set of understandings and misunderstandings.